MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-policies-yammer.md

 ## Messages and external users

-By default, private messages apply to all users in your organization, but not external users.
-You can apply a retention policy to external users if you use the Choose user and specify their account.
+By default, a retention policy for Yammer private messages apply to all users in your organization, but not external users.
+You can apply a retention policy to external users if you use the **Choose user** and specify their account.

 At this time, Azure B2B guest users are not supported.